About Animation

 Buy Swan Princess Production Art Cels here

 We have kept the collection in storage over 20 years and have almost thrown it away, twice.
-We are pleased to finally make it available to fans.
+We are pleased that we have now been able to make it available to fans.

 Check out this awesome fan-made video full of information on cel animation!